Husayn ibn Ali: Family life

 According to Madelung, Husayn had two sons named Ali.
-The older one, Ali al-Sajjad who became the fourth Shia Imam later, was 23 years old when his younger brother (Ali al-Akbar ibn Husayn) was killed in the Battle of Karbala at the age of 19.
+The older one, Ali al-Sajjad who became the fourth Shia Imam later, was 23 years old when his younger brother (Ali al-Akbar) was killed in the Battle of Karbala at the age of 19.
 Ali al-Akbar was born from Layla bint Abi Murrah al-Thaqafi, the daughter of Abi Murrah al-Thaqafi, who was an ally of the Umayyads.
 Husayn's marriage with Layla, according to Madelung, probably had material benefits for Husayn.
-Ali al-Sajjad's mother, on the other hand, was a slave probably from Sind named Ḡazāla, Solāfa, Salāma, Šāhzanān, or Shahrbanu.
-According to the reports, commonly accepted by Shia, she was the daughter of Yazdegerd III, the last Sassanid king of Iran to be captured during the Arab conquest.
+Ali al-Sajjad's mother was Shahrbanu, the daughter of Yazdegerd III, the last Sassanid.
 (Note: Therefore Ali Zayn al-Abidin was considered "the son of the two elect" (ebn al-ḵīaratayn) among the Arabs and the Persians.
 This is generally accepted by the Shias, but early sources do not confirm it and some genealogists reject it.)
 On the other hand, in narrative sources, mistakes and confusion have been made between Ali al-Asghar and Abd Allah.
-Contemporary Shiite circles have carefully identified Sajjad as Ali al-Awsat and Ali al-Asghar as an infant in Karbala; Among these children, Abd Allah – known by the mention of his name in the events of Ashura – is considered the other son of Husayn.
-According to Madelung, although early Sunni sources refer to Ali al-Sajjad as Ali al-Asghar and Ali II as Ali al-Akbar, it is probably true that Sheikh Mufid and other Shi'ite writers are correct in stating the opposite.
+Contemporary Shia circles have carefully identified Al al-Sajjad as Ali al-Awsat and Ali al-Asghar as Husayn's infant son in Karbala; Among these children, Abd Allah – known by the mention of his name in the events of Ashura – is considered the other son of Husayn.
+According to Madelung, although early Sunni sources refer to Ali al-Sajjad as Ali al-Asghar and Ali II as Ali al-Akbar, it is probably true that Sheikh Mufid and other Shia writers are correct in stating the opposite.
 Ali II was killed in Karbala at the age of 19.
 His mother is Layla, the daughter of Abi Murrah ibn Urwah al-Thaqafi and Maymuna bint Abi Sufyan, the sister of Mu'awiya I. According to Madelung, after Hasan's peace with Mu'awiya I, Husayn married Layla, from whom Ali al-Akbar was born.

 Umm Ishaq bint Talha ibn Ubayd Allah, the daughter of Talha ibn Ubayd Allah, was another wife of Husayn, who had previously married Hasan.
 Despite her allegedly bad character, Hasan was pleased with her and asked his younger brother, Husayn, to marry her when he himself died.
 Husayn did so and had a daughter from her, named Fatima, who later married with Hasan ibn Hasan.

-Hasan and Husayn were the only male descendants of the Muhammad through his daughter from whom the next generations were born.
-Hence, any person who says that his lineage goes back to the Muhammad is either related to Hasan or to Husayn.
+Hasan and Husayn were the only male descendants of Muhammad through his daughter Fatima from whom the next generations were born.
+Hence, any sayyid who says that his lineage goes back to the Muhammad is either related to Hasan or to Husayn.
 Hasan and Husayn are different in this respect from their half brothers, such as Muhammad ibn al-Hanafiyya.